pgroonga/pgroonga.github.io/reference/functions/pgroonga-command.md

 ```

 The second syntax is recommended because it escapes argument values automatically.
 It prevents syntax error and Groonga command injection.

-Here is the description about the first syntax:

-`command` is a `text` type value. `pgroonga.command` executes `command` as a Groonga command.

-Here is the description about the second syntax:

 `name` is a `text` type value.
 It's a command name to be executed.